WICG/dbsc/DBSCE/Overview.md

 - If an IdP performs fresh device authentication outside of DBSC(E) integration at the time of _binding key_ validation, then the _binding statement_ can be long lived, as the IdP ensures the device identity through other mechanisms.
 - IdPs that do not perform proof of possession of the device, the ones that use public local key helpers, must use short-lived binding statements.
 Otherwise, the attacker will be able to bind the victim's cookies to malicious keys from a different machine.
 A short-lived binding statement must have an embedded nonce sent by the IdP to validate that it is a fresh binding statement, minimizing the attack window.

-Since there could be multiple devices supported by a [device registration client](#device-registration-client) and since it is possible for a device to be unknown when the local key helper is invoked during authentication, multiple binding keys can be issued for a single binding key.
+Since there could be multiple devices supported by a [device registration client](#device-registration-client) and since it is possible for a device to be unknown when the local key helper is invoked during authentication, multiple binding statements can be issued for a single binding key.
 This is especially true for [private local key helpers](#idp-calls-private-local-key-helper).

 ## High-Level Design